-Therefore, any hours missed from class beyond 7.0 hours in each of the above named 70-hour or 3.5 hours in the 35-hour core courses (SR140A-22, SR140B-22, SR111A-22, SR111B-22) must be made-up by all Massage Therapy and Sports & Rehabilitation Therapy students (excluding general education courses).
+Therefore, any lecture hours missed from class beyond 7.0 hours in each of the above named 70-hour or 3.5 hours in the 35-hour core courses (SR140A-22, SR140B-22, SR111A-22, SR111B-22) must be made-up by all Massage Therapy and Sports & Rehabilitation Therapy students (excluding general education courses).
+All hands-on hours missed must be made up.
 Course work will be made up in a timely manner.
 The make-up sessions must occur during the University's regular business hours or during school sponsored outside massage events and only when an SRT or MT instructor is present.
 Make-up work must be documented by the instructor as being completed and should include the date, time and duration of the make-up session.
 Hours for transfer credits from other institutions will be evaluated on a case by case basis.